JamesMB209/drQ/README.md

 # drQ
-A queing app for people who queue
+A queing app for people who queue.